-Students wishing to establish a new organization at Plymouth State University should begin the process by meeting with Jenn White, Assistant Director for Student Activities, to discuss the need for the proposed organization, its benefits, the number of individuals interested, and the recognition process.
-The date you meet with Jenn White, the group will enter emerging status (PDF).
+Students wishing to establish a new organization at Plymouth State University should begin the process by meeting with Brian Dye, Director of Student Activities, to discuss the need for the proposed organization, its benefits, the number of individuals interested, and the recognition process.
+The date you meet with the Assistant Director, the group will enter emerging status (PDF).
 During the next eight weeks (while classes are in session) the focus should be on recruitment and writing the constitution.
 Once 8 weeks have passed, you are eligible to meet with the Judiciary Committee and continue moving through the remainder of the process to become an organization recognized by the Student Senate and University President.

 - Advisor – at this time, the potential organization must submit to the University President a letter requesting approval of an advisor for the organization.
 This individual must be a faculty, administrator, or staff person at the University.
 Make sure, before submitting the letter, that the individual you are requesting as an advisor is fully aware of the duties associated with advising and wishes to devote the time to your organization.

-- Final Approval, University President – the President will review the senates decision to recognize the group and the organization’s request for approval of their advisor.
+- Final Approval, University President – the President will review the senate’s decision to recognize the group and the organization’s request for approval of their advisor.
 A letter will be sent to the group, granting approval by the University President or a suggestion for an alternative action.

 Each step must be satisfied and completed before you advance to the next.
 At steps 3, 4, and 6, the people involved often request that revisions be made before they give their approval.
 This process has been established to insure that all student organizations are strong and viable.
 Be prepared to defend the need and purpose of your organization.

 With final approval from the University President, a letter recognizing your group and appointing an advisor will formally initiate your group as a recognized student organization.
 At this time, the student organization may submit a written request to the Student Senate Treasurer, for a start-up budget.